-Fees can be paid at one of four levels: the level of fee to be applied to an individual placement will be decided by a panel of fostering managers chaired by the lead service manager.
+Fees can be paid at one of four levels: the level of fee to be applied to an individual placement will be decided by a panel of fostering managers chaired by the Head of Service for Fostering and Adoption.
 Reports from the fostering social worker, foster carer and/or child's social worker will be prepared according to agreed guidelines and criteria applicable to the scheme.
 The carer will be required to sign a contract as to the services they will provide to the young person.
-Where a Fee paid status is confirmed, the relevant fee is paid to the foster carer in addition to fostering allowances.
+Where Fee paid status is confirmed, the relevant fee is paid to the foster carer in addition to fostering allowances.

 Some foster carers look after children who need extra help; support and time.